-The USMLE recently released the percentile rankings (PDF) for scores on all three board exams taken between 2015 through 2017 (updated May 9, 2018).
-The USMLE does not publish percentile rankings with individual scores and only provides this kind of data to the public every couple of years.
+The USMLE recently released the percentile rankings (PDF) for scores on all three board exams taken between 2017 through 2019 (updated October 14, 2020).
+The USMLE does not publish percentile rankings with individual scores and only provides this kind of data to the public every 1-2 years.

-In the tables below we have kept the data from previous reports, but the graphs and analysis are updated to reflect the 2015-2017 data.
+In the tables below we have kept the data from previous reports, but the graphs and analysis are updated to reflect the latest data.

 This information is very interesting because we can see the actual distribution of scores compared to a normalized distribution, or standard bell curve, that we typically assume when calculating a percentile rank for USMLE scores.